Jesus and Hell

-“But woe to you, scribes and Pharisees, hypocrites!..woe to you, blind guides…You blind fools!…You blind men!…You serpents, you brood of vipers, how are you to escape being sentenced to hell?”
+“But woe to you, scribes and Pharisees, hypocrites!…woe to you, blind guides…You blind fools!…You blind men!…You serpents, you brood of vipers, how are you to escape being sentenced to hell?”
 (Matt.
-23:13–34, NJB).
+23:13–34, NJB.)

 “Well then, just as the darnel is gathered up and burnt in the fire, so it will be at the end of time.
 The Son of Man will send his angels and they will gather out of his kingdom all things that provoke offences and all who do evil, and throw them into the blazing furnace, where there will be weeping and grinding of teeth” (Matt.
-13:40–43, NJB).
+13:40–43, NJB.)

 “Next he will say to those on his left hand ‘Go away from me with your curse upon you, to the eternal fire prepared for the devil and his angels’’’ (Matt.
-25:41, NJB).
+25:41, NJB.)

 Fourth, one wonders on what basis God decides who goes to hell?
 There must be borderline cases.
-Some Christians claim that individuals choose hell by “rejecting Jesus.”
+Some Christians claim that people choose hell by “rejecting Jesus.”
 What does that mean?
 What about those who have never heard of him?
 Some state we have to “accept Jesus” to avoid hell.
 “Accepting Jesus” means being compliant.
 Church people know how to create, then calm, newcomers’ fears—mention hell and then convince them to embrace Jesus and conform.

 Some adults still have vivid childhood memories of being terrified by the immense, unending pain in hell, and still shudder when they think of such a place.